What Are The Best Cordless Power Tools?

 Read on and you might become a cordless convert.

 1. Pink Power Cordless 18V NiCad Drill Kit

 There are some old-fashioned tradespeople that believe carpentry and similar areas of the industry to be decidedly male callings and perilous roads for women to travel.
 That is, of course, a ridiculous and outdated belief, which is why Pink Power manufactured the Cordless 18V NiCad Drill Kit.

 Falling right in the middle of the price spectrum, this drill kit promises the female DIY novice all the tools needed to tear down walls (by building them, of course).

-- Pink tool kit includes: pink power drill, tool case, battery charger, drill bit set, two NiCad 18V batteries and a one-year warranty.
+- Pink tool kit includes: pink power drill driver, tool case, battery charger, drill bit set, two NiCad 18V batteries and a one-year warranty.

 - Compact cordless drill driver features a built in LED light that activates when triggering the drill making it easier to work in dark or confined work spaces.

 - The built-in bubble level helps improve accuracy while the magnetic base is perfect for holding loose screws or bits.

 - This electric drill weighs just under 3.5lbs, with the battery, so it is easy for anyone to use.
 The perfect addition to any hand tool or power tool set.